AGU-Data/agu-data.github.io/pages/datafair.md

-**Spaces in the Open Science Pavilion are turnkey kiosks that cost $5,500 and include:**
+**Enhanced exhibit spaces in the Open Science Pavilion are turnkey kiosks that cost $5,500 and include:**
 - One (1) double-sided, custom-branded kiosk
 - 30-minute open science-focused presentation at the presentation area (topic must be approved by AGU)
 - Stool (1)